PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 For `Buttons`, the text on the button is that button's key. `Text` elements will default to the text's string (for when events are enabled and the text is clicked)

-If the element is one of the input elements (one that will cause an generate an entry in the return values dictionary) and you fail to specify one, then a number will be assigned to it beginning with the number 0.
+If the element is one of the input elements (one that will cause and generate an entry in the return values dictionary) and you fail to specify one, then a number will be assigned to it beginning with the number 0.
 The effect will be as if the values are represented as a list even if a dictionary is used.

 ### Menu Keys